 Karate traditionalists teach and encourage the sport element of karate, it remains an art, and continues for the true purpose of self-defense for whatever outcome is deemed necessary.
 Sport karate continued as a vicious activity from its beginnings just short of a nearly barbaric activity at times if not for so much respect involved.
 But, beginnings in the 1960s into the 1990s the sport side became more of a non-contact activity, at least ideally.
-Now as its exposition looms in the year 2020 the timing and use of accepted contact has all but been taken out.
-The people of the older time often say competition sparing has become almost just a game of “show” and “tag.”
-That does not mean the old ways are gone, it mostly remains closed within dojos away from lawyers and the some softer eyes of new generations.
+Now as its exposition looms in the year 2020, the timing and use of accepted contact has all but been taken out.
+The people of the older time often say competition sparring has become almost just a game of “show” and “tag.”
+That does not mean the old ways are gone, it mostly remains closed within dojos away from lawyers and the some softer-eyes of new generations.

 Just as in all karate, competition kata has also changed, as arts should, within the parameters of keeping with traditions not meant to change.
-That does not mean to lose sight of the old ways; it should be revisited.
+That does not mean to lose sight of the old ways; that should be revisited.

 Our staff is highly trained, with Sensei David Gould being a decorated competition veteran nationally and internationally.
-The competition skill developed in the Shotokan Karate Dojo are safe, elite, fun, and can contend with anyone anywhere.
+The competition skills developed in the Shotokan Karate Dojo are safe, elite, fun, and can contend with anyone anywhere.

-“Time change, the world changes, and obviously the martial arts must change too.
+“Times change, the world changes, and obviously the martial arts must change too.
 The karate that high school students practice today is not the same karate that was practiced even as recently as ten years ago, and it is a long way indeed from the karate I learned when I was a child in Okinawa.” – Master Gichin Funakoshi